grommet/grommet/src/js/components/TextArea/README.md

 **global.control.border**

-The border of the input.
+The border of the textarea.
 Expects `object`.

 Defaults to